How to get to the Kilpatrick hills

 Start point: Station Rd, Old Kilpatrick.
 Limited parking available.

-I went to the Kilpatrick hills today with my dog Ruby and a my favourite flask filled with coffee.
-I was recommended this walkon the advice of a Erskine rambler with his dog, I met near Boden Boo who’s a bit of a local dog walking guide.
+I went to the Kilpatrick hills today with my dog Ruby on a cold Febuary morning.
+I was recommended this walk on the advice of a Erskine rambler with his dog, I met near Boden Boo who’s a bit of a local dog walking guide.
 Spending a lot of time walking at the beach in Erskine I see the Kilpatrick hills everyday and often wondered what it would be like to walk up there.
 I was surprised how easy and how quick it is to get there from Bishopton – just 5 minutes once you get over the Erskine bridge and you’re there.
 To get there is easy, either by train to Old Kilpatrick station or by car, parking on Station Road.

 Before I set out I checked the weather forecast, dry all day with the clouds breaking at lunch but the temperatures were low so I wrapped up, put on my thermals, cashmere hat, scarf and gloves.
 But I shouldn’t have bothered!
 Walking uphill soon warmed me up and just 15 minutes into it I was getting too warm, thankfully I had my bag to put my gloves, scarf and hat in, but with a big heavy jacket all I could do was unzip it too try to stay cool.
 Really, it’s just like walking up a flight of stairs for a couple of miles and a great form of exercise.

 As we climbed up the hill the views were great with plenty of other walkers and walking groups around, we could see Bishopton, Erskine, Langbank, Clydebank, Glasgow and loads of other places.
 Near the top the path gets steeper and it’s a bit of a killer getting up the last part but once it leveled out I found that I was crossing over to the other-side of the hill and now the clouds had gone showing Loch Humprey surrounded by hills bathed in sunlight.